There are 2 main reasons why attorney’s Local Services Ads (LSA) will not display:

 - If you’re receiving a small number of calls, check your rankings from time to time.
 If another firm is consistently outranking you, it could be because of their review profile.
 If there are 100+ firms in your area getting cycled through randomly, you’re just in a crowded space.
 As mentioned above, read about the LSA algorithm.

-- If you’re not receiving any calls at all, that’s good news as you can likely repair the issue.
+- If you’re not receiving any calls at all, you may be able to remedy the issue, or you may not be able to.